VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 })
 ```

 Notice we have two sources.
 The first source, `{name = 'nvim_lsp'}`, belongs to this plugin [hrsh7th/cmp-nvim-lsp](https://github.com/hrsh7th/cmp-nvim-lsp).
 You installed that when you configured lsp-zero for the first time.
-We need to add this so we don't lose the LSP completions.
+We need to add it here because nvim-cmp will override previous value of the `sources` option.
+In other words, we need so we don't lose the LSP completions.

-Last step, restart Neovim.
-And you are done, you now have a new working source.
+`{name = 'buffer'}` is the new plugin [hrsh7th/cmp-buffer](https://github.com/hrsh7th/cmp-buffer).
+After adding this we can restart Neovim and test it.

 ### Add an external collection of snippets

 By default luasnip is configured to expand snippets, and the only snippets you get will come from your LSP server.
-If you want to load **custom snippets** into the completion menu you need add [cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip) as a source in nvim-cmp (if you don't know how to add a source, see [the previous section](#adding-a-source)).
+If you want to load **custom snippets** into the completion menu you need add [saadparwaiz1/cmp_luasnip](https://github.com/saadparwaiz1/cmp_luasnip) as a source in nvim-cmp (if you are not familiar with the concept of source, see [the previous section](#adding-a-source)).

 We don't need to write our own snippets, we can download a collection like [friendly-snippets](https://github.com/rafamadriz/friendly-snippets) and then parse them using a luasnip loader.